But the Lord has been my high tower, my God, the rock of my refuge. Psalm 94:22

 which brings about mischief by statute?

-21 They gather themselves together against the soul of the righteous,
+21 They gather together against the righteous,

 and condemn the innocent blood.